udbtsteve/Energy-Sim-Project/README.md

 Hi, thanks for visiting!

-The underlying GitHub repository for this site is contains dissertation project resources and documentation for the Civil &amp; Environmental Engineering PhD program at the University of Delaware (with concentration in Civil Infrastructure Systems).
+This project is being developed for the Civil &amp; Environmental Engineering PhD program at the University of Delaware (with concentration in Civil Infrastructure Systems).

+The _GitHub repository_ (#TODO: hyperlink) underlying this site will eventually contain additional project resources -- including simulation platform builds; data, modeling, and experiment information for project publications; and resources to facilitate community-engaged platform use via GAMA visual modeling tools.

 <center>
   Tentative title: